drake-nathan/js-style-kit/packages/style-kit/README.md

 # `js-style-kit`

-A zero-configuration style guide for ESLint and Prettier with sensible defaults and flexible configuration options.
+A zero-configuration style guide for ESLint and Prettier that provides sensible default settings and flexible configuration options.

 ## Features